 In cooler, northern light, you will find that Silver Satin looks more gray.

 Now, if you hate the color purple and your worst nightmare is ending up with a faint purple hue on your walls, Silver Satin is probably not the right paint color for you.

 But, for the rest of you who are still on the fence, don’t count Silver Satin out yet.
-The best way to find out how Silver Satin will look in your home is to pick up a Samplize square.
+The best way to find out how Silver Satin will look in your home is to pick up a Samplize sheet.
 More on that later.

 Is Benjamin Moore Silver Satin Warm or Cool?